saantiaguilera/android-api-graph_flow/README.md

 - _jump_: Jumps to a given node

+## Proguard

+This library supports proguard transitively, no need to add extra rules :)

 ## Contributing

 Feel free to submit me issues or fork it and do pull requests with changes!